Glyfada: Municipality

+32,492 people registered with the Municipality of Glyfada voted during the Municipal Elections of October 2006.
+At the second round, 54.79% of the votes were for Thanasis Papakostas, who was the mayor of Glyfada for the 2006–2010 period.
+Kostantinos Kokoris was just elected mayor.
+In 2014, George Papanikolaou was elected mayor in the Glyfada municipality.

 Geography

 The municipality has an area of 25.366 km2 and it is located in the Athens Riviera.
 Glyfada Marina includes marine space and coastal land area totaling 3 km, and a concrete land mass between basins A and B with a length of roughly 250 m, between basins B and G with a length of roughly 150 m, between basins G and D with a length of roughly 300 m, and between basin D until the end of the basin of roughly 350 m, with all harbor facilities and buildings found within this space.

 Northwest is the golf course of Athens, the Glyfada Golf Club, located south of the former Ellinikon Airport.
 To the east and northeast there is an urban sprawl which spreads over the southwest shoulder of Mt.
 Hymettus and its rocky landscape.

 Climate

-Glyfada has a hot semi-arid climate.
-It has mild winters and hot summers, with particularly warm summer nights.
-The driest months are during the summer while the rainiest period is during the fall.
+Glyfada has a hot-summer Mediterranean climate with mild winters and hot summers.
+The driest months are during the summer while the wettest period is during the autumn and early winter.